OliverStoll/Anomaly-Detection-IIoT/README.md

 - Dockerfiles for all components are located in `/build`
 - Supports local execution and deployment to cloud environments (e.g., Google Cloud Platform)
 - Persistent state and model transfer mechanisms are built in for simulated or real federated setups
+- For information on deploying the KubeEdge testbed in GCP using Ansible, please refer to the [Deployment README](deployment/README.md).

 ---